-The acting Director-General of the National Road Safety Authority (NRSA), Abraham Amaliba says it has been proposed that a new legislation should be formulated vehicle owners to register with certified towing services before being permitted to use public roads.
+The acting Director-General of the National Road Safety Authority (NRSA), Abraham Amaliba says it has been proposed that there should be a legislation to make it compulsory for all vehicle owners in Ghana to subscribe to towing services.

-Mr Amaliba made the disclosure during an interview on Citi FM on Wednesday, April 30, where he explained that the proposed regulation would be part of a new Legislative Instrument (LI) aimed at formalising the operations of commercial motorbikes, commonly referred to as Okada.
+He said the proposal was part of the new Legislative Instrument (LI) aimed at also formalising the operations of commercial motorcycles, commonly referred to as Okada.

-“When the law is passed, every owner of a vehicle must subscribe to a towing service or an insurance company so that when there’s a breakdown, you just call your subscriber to come to your aid,” he stated.
+“When the law is passed, every owner of a vehicle must subscribe to a towing service or an insurance company so that when there is a breakdown, you just call your subscriber to come to your aid,” he stated.

 He noted that the measure is intended to address the widespread problem of abandoned, broken-down vehicles, which often lead to traffic congestion and pose road safety risks.